-Court reporting of innocent defendants,[ who had been cleared of firecombing his former mistress, complained the hat newspaper reports of the case had identified nim, causing undeserved distress.
-He sugg ested the Code should prevent defendants being mittee felt this would interfere with open justice Decision: no change. • • • • • • • • • • • • • • • • • • • • Over-dramatic headlines: complained, without specific examples, or require reasonable comparisons or yardstic ported by facts.
-He suggested the Code should liks to be published setting the claims in context Decision: no action.
+Court reporting of innocent defendants: Mr Norman Smith, who had been cleared of fire-bombing his former mistress, complained that newspaper reports of the case had identified him, causing undeserved distress.
+He suggested the Code should prevent defendants being named until or unless convicted.
+The committee felt this would interfere with open justice.
+Decision: no change.

+Over-dramatic headlines: Mr Chris Beswick complained, without specific examples, of over-dramatic headlines to stories, unsupported by facts.
+He suggested the Code should require reasonable comparisons or yardsticks to be published setting the claims in context.
+Decision: no action.